What is the U.S. Soccer Development Academy Program?

 Seacoast United is in the Northeast Conference with Albertson SC (NY), BW Gottschee (NY), FC Greater Boston Bolts (MA), FC Westchester (NY), Met Oval (NY), New England Revolution (MA), Oakwood SC (CT), and South Central Premier (NY).

-A schedule can be found at the following link: click here.
+A schedule can be found by clicking here.
 We anticipate playing two games in a weekend, especially when traveling.
 As mentioned above there will be four Showcase events that involve three games over three days.